jandernascimento/iCasa-Platform/doc/DevEnvInstall.md

 Development Environment Install Guide
 -------
-This document explains how to setup a development environment for M2MAppBuilder applications
+This document explains how to setup a development environment for iCasa applications

 Prerequisites
 -------